eZELOS S4 Twin-Hybrid Air Taxi (concept design)

 Swiss Aéropôle, Payerne, Switzerland

-A future engine the company is developing a hybrid-electric free piston linear generator named the Beetron generator which can use natural gas, biogas, heating oil, gasoline, ethanol, hydrogen and solar synthesis gas to create electricity to power all electric motors and the aircraft's electrical systems.
+The company is developing a hybrid-electric free piston linear generator named the Beetron generator which can use natural gas, biogas, heating oil, gasoline, ethanol, hydrogen and solar synthesis gas to create electricity to power all electric motors and the aircraft's electrical systems.
 The engine is estimated to last for 20,000 hours.
-Their engine uses or has less parts, friction, weight, maintenance, fuel consumption, emissions and operational costs than traditional engines.
+Their engine uses or has less parts, friction, weight, maintenance, fuel consumption, emissions and operational costs than traditional petroleum-only engines.
 The engine is used in conjunction with battery packs.

 eZELOS S4 Twin-Hybrid Air Taxi hybrid-electric compound coaxial passenger concept design helicopter

 The eZELOS S4 Twin-Hybrid Air Taxi is a futuristic piloted compound coaxial hybrid-electric concept design helicopter and carries one pilot and three passengers.
 The helicopter is powered by an internal combustion engine and has battery packs.
 Instead of using a transmission to turn the rotorblades, the rotorblades are turned by electric motors.
 Once autonomous systems are in place, that production aircraft will carry four passengers and no pilot.
 The aircraft has a target range of 500+ km (311 m).